agilecrm/rest-api/api/TestAPI.md

 ```
 ###Example Response

-- Returns created contact object with all parameters in it as mentioned in the above example.
+- Returns updated company object with all parameters in it as mentioned in the above example.

 ###Other available Responses:
-- Status Status 200: Contact updated successfully.
+- Status Status 200: Company updated successfully.
 Returns the updated contact object in the response.
 - Status 401: Unauthorised. (when the user name and password fields are wrong.)
 - Status 400: If the input is in wrong format.